UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

+Notes:

+In this project there are 3 commits.
-Notes: Now we have a project, but only 3 commits.
-You can identify all parts of each commit, including the day it was made, author, hash.
+You can identify all parts of each commit, including the day it was made, author and hash.
 You can also go back to the repository at the moment of making this change by clicking the `<>` button.

 ---